![]() |

 [Contractor Response]Gorell is far better than anything from Alliance.
 I really like the 5300, but there are supposed to be some changes to the next generation of it so you might consider waiting just a little longer.
 They also have a long history of outstanding customer service, but they were recently bought by Softlite and I don't know how the different departments and policies and employees will settle.
 I would take a look at Sunrise, HiMark, and Okna if you aren't totally sold on Gorell.
 If you really love the Gorell, they are a nice product but I'd wait for the new updates.

-Alliance Vinyl WindowsTrust me, I know Alliance and they make a low-quality builder's window.
+Alliance Vinyl WindowsTrust me, I know Alliance and they make a low-quality product.
 They talk about their 0.080 wall thickness, but it's a cheap pvc formulation.
 I'd rather have a thinner wall, maybe 0.065, with a higher quality material.

 [Contractor Response]The only Hawthorne I know of is made by Alliance, which is just that, a group of small manufacturers that decided to join together to seem bigger.
 If that's what you're looking at, I wouldn't use them.